TheAgilityCollective/DNA/_docs/decisions.md

 How do we make decisions in a decentralized organization with no managers?

-Note – for allocation of consultants to client engagements we have a specific protocol for that – the [bun protocol](bun-protocol.html).
+Note – for allocation of consultants to client engagements we have a specific protocol – the [bun protocol](bun-protocol.html).
 Similar for recruitment decisions.

 Why don’t we have a well defined decision-making process?
 ---------------------------------------------------------

 We make lots of decisions all the time.
 Which type of coffee machine to buy?
 Should our internal fees be raised?
-Where & when is our next 'collective' unconference?
+Where & when is our next unconference?
 Which partners should we invite?

 Different types of decisions need a different process.
 It would be crazy to involve the whole team in decisions like which type of whiteboard pens to buy.
 And it would be crazy to NOT involve the whole team if we needed to move our office to a new location.